 - \ PHASE 1 Establish a clean rollback point.
-This phase executes on the master if p4d is upgraded. - \ PHASE 2 Install new binaries and update SDP symlinks in .
+This phase executes on the master if p4d is upgraded. - \ PHASE 2 Install new binaries and update SDP symlinks in /p4/common/bin.
 This phase executes for all upgrades. - \ PHASE 3 Stop services to be upgraded.
 This phase executes for all upgrades involving p4d, p4p, p4broker.
-Only a 'p4' client only upgrade skips this phase. - \ PHASE 4 Perforce p4d schema upgrades This step involves the 'p4d -xu' processing.
+Only a 'p4' client only upgrade skips this phase. - \ PHASE 4 Perforce p4d schema upgrades

+This step involves the 'p4d -xu' processing.
 It executes if p4d is upgraded to a new major version, and occurs on the master as well as all replicas/edge servers.
-The behavior of 'p4d -xu' differs depending on whether the server is
+The behavior of 'p4d -xu' differs depending on whether the server is the master or a replica.